radius-project/docs/docs/content/operations/platforms/kubernetes/_index.md

 {{% /codetab %}}

 {{% codetab %}}
 Amazon Elastic Kubernetes Service (Amazon EKS) is a managed service that you can use to run Kubernetes on AWS.
-Learn how to set up an EKS cluster on the [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).
+Learn how to set up an EKS cluster on the [AWS docs](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).

 ```bash
 eksctl create cluster --name my-cluster --region region-code --fargate
 ```

-Once deployed and your kubectl context has been set as your default, you can run the following to configure the Radius control plane:
+Once deployed and your kubectl context has been set as your default, you can run the following to create a Radius environment and install the control plane:

 ```bash
 rad env init kubernetes -i